John Corrigan: Reception

 Corrigan's focus on religion, emotion, space, and power amounts to what the London Times Literary Supplement characterized as an effort to demonstrate how religion seeks to "mediate a comprehensive map of the world."
 It is a history that offers "a complex account of group identity and boundary-making."
 While Corrigan has "explicitly brought emotions and religion under the analytical microscope," and for that has been called "our doyen of the study of religion and emotion," his research has been criticized as more history of emotions than history of religion and for overestimating forms of social control, including the power of emotional scripts.

 Academic awards

-Corrigan has been awarded fellowships for professors from the National Endowment for the Humanities, National Humanities Center, Andrew W. Mellon Foundation, American Council of Learned Societies, and the Fulbright program.
+Corrigan has been awarded fellowships for professors from the National Endowment for the Humanities, National Humanities Center, Andrew W. Mellon Foundation, American Council of Learned Societies, the Center for Antiracist Research, and the Fulbright Commission.
 In 2017 he was designated Alumnus of the Year of the University of Chicago Divinity School.
 In 2016 he was named the Director of the Jessie Ball du Pont Faculty Seminar at the National Humanities Center.